prodis/correios-cep-elixir/README.md

 ```

 ## Options
 Options for timeout are supported.
+Refer to `Correios.CEP.find_address/2` to see all available options.

-Consult the full documentation at [https://hexdocs.pm/correios_cep](https://hexdocs.pm/correios_cep).
+The full documentation is available at [https://hexdocs.pm/correios_cep](https://hexdocs.pm/correios_cep).

 ## Contributing